 - Includes practicum and student teaching

-- Students attend class 5 days a week from 8 am - 4 pm
+- Typically, students attend class 4-5 days a week, anywhere from 7:30 am - 4 pm

 - August start

 - Students attend classes two evenings a week from 5:30 - 9 pm

 - 5th semester is a full-time commitment (practicum & student teaching)